Jake Volz

 In a three-season career, Volz posted a 2–4 record with 12 strikeouts and a 6.10 ERA in 11 appearances, including seven starts, two complete games, and 38⅓ innings of work.

 Volz married Anna (Cloud) Zuercher 1909 in San Antonio.
 On May 19, 1911, he shot Anna point blank in the face in front of their home while she was holding the hand of her five-year-old son from a prior marriage.
-He was subsequently found not guilty by reason of insanity.
+She died almost instantly.
+He was subsequently found not guilty of murder by reason of insanity.

 Volz died in his hometown of San Antonio, Texas, at age 84.